knpuniversity/oo/knpu/episode3/pdo-ship-storage.md

 data from the database but other times it will come from a different source, like a JSON file.

-In th resources directory there's a new `ship.json` file, as you can see this holds the same info as we have in the database.
-Now why would we want our application to sometimes load from the database and other times load from a JSOn file?
+In the resources directory there's a new `ship.json` file, as you can see this holds the same info as we have in the database.
+Now why would we want our application to sometimes load from the database and other times from a JSON file?
 Say that when we're developing locally we don't have access to our database, so we use a JSON file.
 But when we push to production we'll switch back to the real database.
-Or, supoose that our ship library is so awesome that someone else wants to reuse it.
+Or, suppose that our ship library is so awesome that someone else wants to reuse it.
 However, this fan doesn't use a database, they only load them from JSON.

-This leaves us needing to make our `ShipLoader` more generic in how it loads ships, since we'll be using both the database and JSON and maybe even something else in the future.
+This leaves us needing to make our `ShipLoader` more generic.

 Right now, all of the logic of querying things from the database is hardcoded in here.
 So let's create a new class whose only job is to load ship data through the database, or PDO.
-Let's start through this process, and it will make even more sense as we go along.

 Create a new class called `PdoShipStorage`.
 Looking back inside `ShipLoader` there are two types of queries that we make.
 Sometimes we query for all of the ships and sometimes we query for just one ship by ID.

 Back to our `PdoShipStorage` I'll create two methods, to cover both of those actions.
 First, create a `public function fetchAllShipsData()` which we'll fill out in just one second.
-Second, add `public function fetchSingleShipData()` and pass it the id that we want to query for.
+Now, add `public function fetchSingleShipData()` and pass it the id that we want to query for.

 Before we go any further head back to our `boostrap.php` file and make sure that we require this.